ikumen/notas/docs/README.md

 ## Why

 * looking for a new job soon, want to have a new project showcasing skills for tech I'm interested in working in
+* start simple, maybe move on to more complicated projects together